Different teaching styles of reading & writing:

 0403 594 826

-I think it’s time you stopped making the divide between Phonics and the whole language approach greater here in Australia.
-What you have to understand is that if children learn to decode early on then they comprehend quicker … developing a deeper love of literature than just being read to or immersed in the written language.
+I think it’s time you stopped making the divide between phonics and the whole language approach greater here in Australia.
+What you have to understand is, if children learn to decode early on, then they comprehend quicker; developing a deeper love of literature than just being read to or immersed in written language.

-Surely the building blocks of a language need to be given firstly before children are expected to learn to read and write?
-I have been teaching Synthetic Phonics now for over ten years and I have so much proof that children become better readers and writers not to mention that they become aware of how our language is constructed to help them later with grammar.
+Surely, the building blocks of a language need to be given firstly before children are expected to learn to read and write?
+I have been teaching synthetic phonics now for over ten years and have so much proof that children become better readers and writers when they learn the basis of the English language… not to mention that they become aware of how our language is constructed to help them later with grammar.

-Maybe … just maybe it’s time you stopped fueling the reading wars here in Australia.
-Have you listened to the ABC latest excerpt on phonics vs the whole language approach?
+Maybe, just maybe it’s time you stopped fuelling the reading wars here in Australia.
+Have you listened to the ABC latest excerpt on ‘Phonics vs the Whole Language Approach’?
 I have attached it for you … ABC radio.

-Maybe it’s time we meet in the middle and think about how children deserve to learn to read and write the easy way combining both methods.
+Maybe it’s time we meet in the middle and think about how children deserve to learn to read and write (the easy way) then combining both methods later.